 This year it will be close to twenty years since the momentous Bach Cantata Pilgrimage in 2000 when John Eliot Gardiner led the Monteverdi Choir and English Baroque Soloists trailblazing tour, performing all 198 of Bach’s sacred Cantatas in more than 60 churches throughout Europe and the US.

 Starting in May John Eliot Gardiner and the same two celebrated ensembles will draw inspiration from that phenomenal achievement and embark on a major new Bach Cantata project.
-This two-month tour will bring a carefully selected programme of Cantatas from across the liturgical calendar to audiences in prominent concert halls and churches throughout Europe.
+This tour will bring a carefully selected programme of Cantatas from across the liturgical calendar to audiences in prominent concert halls and churches throughout Europe.

 The first part of the Bach Cantata Ring tour will commence with eleven European dates including visits to the Concertgebouw, Amsterdam, the Frauenkirche at the Dresden Music Festival and the Musikverein in Vienna.
 These are closely followed by performances at the Liszt Academy, Budapest along with a visit to the prestigious Prague Spring Festival before finishing the May leg of the tour in Italy with dates in Perugia, Pavia and Bologna.

 The programme during this part of the tour will feature a mixed programme of highlights from Easter, Trinity and Advent Cantatas that will take audiences on a journey across the sacred calendar and showcase some of Bach’s finest and most memorable choral works.